 The minimum capacity requirement applies only to the day-ahead market.
-The Joint Declaration's intention is to secure day-ahead prices that reflect a capacity situation at the DK1-DE border with intact internal grids.
-Given the fact that minimum capacities are applied in situations where the internal grid cannot sustain the actual physical flow resulting from the dayahead market, the minimum capacity flow cannot result in actual physical flow, but needs to be countertraded by the TSOs.
+The Joint Declaration's intention is to secure day-ahead prices that reflect a capacity situation at the DK1-DE border without limitations imposed by internal grid elements.
+Given the fact that minimum capacities are applied in situations where the internal grid cannot sustain the actual physical flow resulting from the day-ahead market, the minimum capacity flow cannot result in actual physical flow, but needs to be countertraded by the TSOs.
 The minimum capacities apply, when the reductions are caused by internal congestions, however, in hours with direct outages of the exact interconnectors between DK1-DE, the TSOs can disregard the minimum capacities.

-2.1.2 Intraday capacity and allocation
+3.2 Intraday capacity and allocation

 The capacity for the intraday market depends on the results from the day-ahead market.
 In normal situations, the left-over capacity from the day-ahead market is given to the intraday market.
-However, in hours of minimum capacities, the TSOs apply the calculated NTC from the day-ahead market by default and disregard the minimum capacities in order to secure that no 2 "Nominated PTR" are physical transmission rights, sold in the long-term market and nominated by the owner. more capacity is allocated in the intraday market, than what can be physically applied.
+However, in hours of minimum capacities, the TSOs apply the calculated NTC from the day-ahead market by default and disregard the minimum capacities in order to secure that no more capacity is allocated in the intraday market, than what can be physically applied.
 Therefore, the allocation of capacity on the border will in all cases reflect the NTC.